ndsurgenor/scrabble-scorepad/README.md

 ![Input](assets/images/3-1.png)

 __Word Validation__
-- Any modifiers entered in the previous step are ommitted by the proram so the word can be read correctly
+- Any modifiers entered in the previous step are omitted by the program so the word can be read correctly
 - The program checks to see if the word entered appears on the previously selected wordlist
 - If an invalid word is entered the user is notified and the end program menu is presented
 - A valid word causes the program to proceed to the final checks before scoring